jnozzi/cocoadev.com/markdown/MTCoreAudioHelp.md

-I am a newbie have been really trying to get General/MTCoreAudio to work and so far I have come up with this code.
+I am a newbie have been really trying to get MTCoreAudio to work and so far I have come up with this code.
 It runs(compiles with no errors or warnings) but the sound that comes out of the speakers is garbage noise.
 I understand that the problem is with not converting the buffer I create to a format that the input output callback will understand.
 However, I really don't know how to do it.
 Can someone please give me a small snippet of code to accomplish this task.
 Its been a real challenge coming up with this and any help is really appreciated.

 The Interface File

 #import <Cocoa/Cocoa.h>
-#import <General/QTKit/General/QTKit.h>
+#import <QTKit/QTKit.h>
-#import <General/MTCoreAudio/General/MTCoreAudio.h>
+#import <MTCoreAudio/MTCoreAudio.h>
-#import <General/CoreAudio/General/CoreAudio.h>
+#import <CoreAudio/CoreAudio.h>

-@interface Controller : General/NSObject
+@interface Controller : NSObject
 {
-    General/IBOutlet General/NSSlider *outputVolumeSlider;
+    IBOutlet NSSlider *outputVolumeSlider;

-    General/IBOutlet General/NSButton *playStopButton;
+    IBOutlet NSButton *playStopButton;

-    General/MTCoreAudioDevice *outputDevice;
+    MTCoreAudioDevice *outputDevice;

-    General/NSArray *fileToOpen;
+    NSArray *fileToOpen;
-    General/NSData *myData;
+    NSData *myData;
 }

-- (General/IBAction) startPlaying: (id) sender;
+- (IBAction) startPlaying: (id) sender;
-- (General/IBAction) stopPlaying: (id) sender;
+- (IBAction) stopPlaying: (id) sender;

-- (General/IBAction) changeOutputVolume: (id) sender;
+- (IBAction) changeOutputVolume: (id) sender;

 - (void)byteCreator;